ernestojimenezruiz/logmap-matcher/README.md

 ## Downloading and Development

 Development requires a clone of this git repository.
 You can use the pre-configured Eclipse (Maven) project.
 Dependencies are automatically downloaded with the exception of google translate which needs to be manually added to the maven local repository (see [lib/readme_mvn_install_google_translate.txt](./lib/readme_mvn_install_google_translate.txt)).

+LogMap relies on the [OWL API 4](https://github.com/owlcs/owlapi/wiki/Migrate-from-version-3.4-and-3.5-to-4.0).
+There is a (non-maintained) branch that uses the [OWL API 3](https://github.com/ernestojimenezruiz/logmap-matcher/tree/logmap-owlapi-3)

 To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install`.
 This will also generate a folder *java-dependencies* with all the necessary libraries.
 This folder together with the *parameters.txt* file should be placed in the same path as the generated "logmap-matcher.jar" file.